Single-crystal technology holds promise for next-generation lithium-ion batteries

-Category: Environment Hits: 2Scientists have improved a promising battery technology, creating a single-crystal, nickel-rich cathode that is hardier and more efficient than before.
+Category: Environment Hits: 17Scientists have improved a promising battery technology, creating a single-crystal, nickel-rich cathode that is hardier and more efficient than before.
 It's one step toward improved lithium-ion batteries that are common in electric vehicles today.
 Increasing nickel content in the cathode is on the drawing board of lithium-ion battery makers largely because of its relatively low cost, wide availability and low toxicity compared to other key battery materials, such as cobalt.

 Read more https://www.sciencedaily.com/releases/2020/12/201210145750.htm